Amroor - Jagitial - Mancherial Expressway

 This project has the most troubled alignment history of any highway currently under land acquisition in northern Telangana.
 NHAI changed the NH-63 alignment three times before sending it to New Delhi for approval, and each revision created a different set of affected plots.

 The first alignment proposed widening the existing road on the right side from Mancherial to Armoor.
 The second followed the existing Mancherial-Armoor road but was abandoned because it would have demolished houses in Jagtial, Metpalli, Koratla, Dharmapuri and Luxettipet towns on a large scale.
 The third alignment, the one currently under litigation, passes through agricultural fields on the banks of the Godavari river in Luxettipet and Hajipur mandals, with bypass roads proposed at Gudem and Mulkalla.
-Farmers from Hajipur and Luxettipet mandals approached the Telangana High Court opposing acquisition of their fields in Gudem, Gampalapalli, Thimmapur and Pothepalli villages.
+Farmers from Hajipur, Luxettipet and Dandepalli mandals approached the Telangana High Court opposing acquisition of their fields in Gudem, Gampalapalli, Thimmapur and Pothepalli villages.
 The court reserved its verdict and directed NHAI to halt further expansion work pending orders.
 As of October 2025, NHAI had filed a counter petition and the Cabinet committee proposal was still awaiting a decision.

 The consequence for buyers is direct: the final acquisition boundary has not been legally settled.
 NHAI officials confirmed about 40% of the alignment was changed from its earlier version.
 Around 1,527 acres across 17 villages in Mancherial district alone were identified under one earlier plan; those boundaries shifted again under the third.
 A plot that appeared safe under the second alignment may fall inside the third.